Inflation in US - Expectations

 CONCEPT

-We track market expectations on US inflation using: (1) the 5-year inflation breakevens, which represent the expected average US inflation over the next 5 years; (2) 5y5y forward, which shows the expected average 5-year inflation in 5 years from now and measures the market's faith in the FED to keep inflation on target; (3) 10-year real Treasury yields (= nominal yields less breakevens), which measure the "safe" hurdle rate available for investors after inflation.
+We track where the market thinks US inflation is heading using three key gauges: (1) The 5-year inflation breakevens - the market’s bet on average EU inflation over the next 5 years; (2) The 5y5y forward - what the market expects 5-year inflation to look like 5 years from now, showing the market’s long-term faith in the Fed; (3) 10-year real Treasury yields (nominal yields less breakevens) - the "safe" hurdle rate available for investors after inflation.

 CURRENT READINGS

-• Investors currently expect US inflation to run at around 2.7% in the near future (ELEVATED).
-With 5y5y forwards at 2.26% (ON TARGET), markets maintain faith in the FED ability to keep it on target in the long term.
+• Investors currently expect US inflation to run at around 2.3% in the near future (AROUND TARGET).
+With 5y5y forwards at 2.23% (ON TARGET), markets maintain faith in the FED's ability to keep it on target long term.

 MARKET IMPLICATIONS

-Cartesio triangulates those inflation expectations with long term US real yields, now at 1.96% (ELEVATED) to assess what's the upcoming environment priced-in by investors: healthy disinflation that should support the economy and benefit both stocks and bonds.
+Cartesio pairs these inflation expectations with long-term US real yields, now at 2.23% (HEADWIND), to decode what the market is pricing in: healthy disinflation that should support the economy and benefit both stocks and bonds.

 Real long-term Treasury yields measure the inflation-adjusted returns available to investors.
-Those returns from US Treasuries are considered safe, easy to get.
-When real yields are high and rising - on the back of central bank hikes or inflation falling faster - investors will be tempted to shift away from stocks toward fixed-income higher returns.
-This is true unless equity earnings or expected growth will continue to make stocks appealing, despite the higher real yields.
-Lower real yields will instead push investors to own more stocks and leave the unappealing Treasury market.
+When real yields are high and rising—due to central bank hikes or falling inflation—investors are tempted to shift away from stocks toward fixed-income.
+Conversely, lower real yields push investors to own more stocks as Treasuries become less appealing.